The Mountain and the Viper

-"The Mountain and the Viper" is the eight episode of the fourth season of HBO's fantasy television series Game of Thrones, and the 38th overall.
-The episode was written by David Bennioff and D.B.
+"The Mountain and the Viper" is the eighth episode of the fourth season of HBO's fantasy television series Game of Thrones, and the 38th overall.
+The episode was written by David Benioff and D.B.
 Weiss and directed by Alex Graves.
 It aired on June 1st, 2014.

 In the North